limine-bootloader/limine/README.md

 ### Building Limine

-In order to build Limine, the following packages have to be installed: `git`, `nasm`, `mtools`.
+In order to build Limine, the following packages have to be installed: `make`, `git`, `which`, `nasm`, `mtools`.
 Furthermore, either the toolchain must have been built in the previous paragraph, or `gcc` and `binutils` must also be installed.

 The bootloader can then be built with:
 ```bash